sdegutis/immaculatalibrary.com/app/model/snippets/data/2022-06-06-the-love-of-friends-must-be-dependent-on-and-exist-in-the-love-of-god-only.md

 ---
 published: true
-title: The love of friends must be dependent on and exist in the love of God only
+title: The love of friends must only depend on and exist in the Love of God
 archiveSlug: followingofchris00thom
 archivePage: '247'
 bookSlug: imitation-of-christ